WRDS, CRSP, and Compustat

 permno, # Security identifier

-date, # Date of the observation
+date, # Month of the observation

-ret, # Return
+ret = mthret, # Return

 shrout, # Shares outstanding (in thousands)

-altprc, # Last traded price in a month
+prc = mthprc, # Last traded price in a month

-siccd, # Industry code
+siccd # Industry code

 ) |>